loschorts/cf_fe_challenge/README.md

 AJAX.
 React provides fast DOM updating and allows data to be passed between different application components easily.
 I used Webpack with Babel to transpile my ES6/JSX source code to cross-browser-compliant JS.
 Styles are done in basic CSS and transpiled with Autoprefixer to ensure cross-browser compatibility.
 End-to-end testing was done via Nightwatch/Selenium.
-Unit testing could improve diagnostics, but the scope of the project and timeframe led me to prioritize end-to-end testing as a MVP litmus test.
+Unit testing could improve diagnostics, but the scope of the project and timeframe led me to prioritize end-to-end testing as a litmus test for project requirements.

 Part 2 was written in ES5 (it seemed to match the concept of the problem more closely). `EventEmitter`, `FriendEmitter`, `FriendList`, and `LinkedList` are